tj/n/README.md

     n --arch x86 latest

-Download and use 64 bit LTS version of `node` for older Mac Intel Core 2 Duo systems (x86 image is no longer available but x64 runs fine):

-    n --arch x64 lts

 ## Optional Environment Variables

 The `n` command downloads and installs to `/usr/local` by default, but you may override this location by defining `N_PREFIX`.